-You're likely to start by seeing your primary care doctor.
-However, you may then be referred to a sleep specialist.
+You're likely to start by seeing a member of your primary health care team.
+You might then be referred to a sleep specialist.

 What you can do

-- Bring results of prior sleep studies or other tests with you, or ask that they be given to your sleep specialist.
+- Bring results of prior sleep studies or other tests with you or ask that they be sent to your sleep specialist.

 - Ask someone, such as a spouse or partner, who has seen you sleeping to come with you to your appointment.
-He or she will likely be able to provide your doctor with additional information.
+This person will likely be able to provide your doctor with additional information.

 - What's the most likely cause of my symptoms?

 - Are there other possible causes for my symptoms?

 - What tests do I need?
 Do these tests require special preparation?